 Microsoft has kept with a 12.3-inch display on the Surface Pro, but we might see it expanded with the Surface Pro 8, especially if the bezels are reduced.
 It's possible Microsoft will opt for the same 13-inch, 2880 x 1920-pixel panel on the Surface Pro X, but again, we're only speculating.

-Regardless of whether the Surface Pro 8 will pack Ice Lake or Tiger Lake chips, we can expect to see Core i3, Core i5 and Core i7 variants of the CPUs.
+Regardless of whether the Surface Pro 8 will pack Tiger Lake chips or something even newer, we can expect to see Core i3, Core i5 and Core i7 variants of the CPUs.

 We also need to talk about AMD.
 There aren't any rumors about AMD coming to Surface Pro, but Microsoft took a risk last year by relying on AMD processors for its Surface Laptop 3.
 We think Microsoft jumped the gun but that AMD's new 4000-series CPUs present a real opportunity for mobile devices like the Surface Pro 8.